Alireza-Motazedian/Dockerized_ANN/notebooks/README.md

    docker-compose up -d
    ```

-2. Access Jupyter via browser:
+2. Open Jupyter in a web browser:
    ```
    http://localhost:8888
    ```

 3. Navigate to the `notebooks` directory and open the desired notebook

-4. Execute the notebooks in order:
+4. Run the notebooks sequentially:
-   - Start with `01_data_preparation.ipynb`
+   - Begin with `01_data_preparation.ipynb`
-   - Then proceed to `02_model_training.ipynb`
+   - Follow with `02_model_training.ipynb`

 Alternatively, you can connect VS Code to the running container and open the notebooks directly in VS Code's Jupyter extension.

 # 4. Notebook Dependencies

-The notebooks depend on the following Python libraries (installed in the Docker container):
+The notebooks rely on the following Python libraries (installed in the Docker container):
 - TensorFlow 2.15.0
 - NumPy 1.26.0
 - Pandas 2.1.3